Ai no Dai 6 Kan

-Overview

-Ai no Dai 6 Kan contains three hit singles, all released prior to the album between April and December 2004: "Roman: My Dear Boy", "Joshi Kashimashi Monogatari", and "Namida ga Tomaranai Hōkago".
+Production

 Ai Kago and Nozomi Tsuji (who graduated from the group in August 2004 to continue with their duo W (Double You) full-time) perform along with the other 12 members of the group at the time on the first two aforementioned tracks, recorded and released as singles when they were a part of the group, and on "Ship To The Future", a song from Morning Musume's Spring 2004 Musical Help!!
 Atchii Chikyu o Samasunda.
 Another album track, "Help!!", is also from Help!!
 Atchii Chikyu o Samasunda; a slower version of the latter was recorded by band members Rika Ishikawa and Sayumi Michishige under the name Ecomoni and released on the compilation Petit Best 5.

+Release

 The album was released at a pivotal and transitional time for the group, as upon its release in December 2004, it was already known that first generation member and group leader Kaori Iida and fourth generation member, Rika Ishikawa, would be leaving the group within three months of each other — Iida to embark on a solo career and Ishikawa to concentrate on her new group V-u-den.
 Ai no Dai 6 Kan is also Mari Yaguchi's last album with the group, although she continues to work as a general entertainer under the Hello!
 Project banner that houses Morning Musume and its many offshoots.

+The single "Namida ga Tomaranai Hōkago" (涙が止まらない放課後) was released on November 3, 2004 on the Zetima label.
+The single sold a total of 65,873 copies, peaking at #4 on the weekly Oricon chart and charting for seven weeks.
+The Single V, released on the same day, reached a peak of #5 on the weekly chart and charted for five weeks.
+Lead vocals for the song are sung by Asami Konno.
+The theme of the title song is meant to convey the feeling of "the tears of a first love... like Romeo and Juliet."
+The single was also released in a limited edition which came in special packaging with five photo cards, while the regular and Single V DVD came with one photo card.

+The album contains three singles, all released prior to the album between April and December 2004: "Roman: My Dear Boy", "Joshi Kashimashi Monogatari", and "Namida ga Tomaranai Hōkago".
 A new version of the album track "Chokkan: Toki to Shite Koi wa", entitled "Chokkan 2: Nogashita Sakana wa Ōkiizo!" and featuring some different lyrics as well as new vocals by the post-Mari Yaguchi lineup, is the title track of Morning Musume's 28th single release.
 A live recording of the original version of "Chokkan..." was released on December 21, 2005 on the Hello!
 Project compilation Petit Best 6.
 The first pressing of album came in special packaging with a B3-sized special poster and Hello!
 Project Photo Card No. 0084.